| The Ukrainian Bird Ringing Centre

 of I. I. Schmalhausen Institute of Zoology and the Azov-Black

 Sea Ornithological Station in 1989.
+Considerable quantities of birds

 were banded in 1990s but average number decreased gradually to